What is Core Energetics ?

 The Higher Self is the Core, that authentic spiritual reality which is the source of one’s energy and consciousness.
 In contrast, the Lower Self is an individual’s destructive energy directed at themself and at those who have prevented their true and free expression.

 In this first stage of therapy we penetrate and confront the mask as it exists at both the bodily and mental/emotional/spiritual levels.
-We take the client from unconscious to conscious awareness and appreciation of their own mask, character structure, and defensive armouring.
+We take the client from unconscious to conscious awareness and appreciation of their own mask, character structure, defensive armouring and remove pain points in the body (groin pain as an example).

 They begin to reclaim disowned thoughts, memories, feelings, and truths, as well as to make conscious distorted beliefs, wrong conclusions about themselves.
 They start to release any pent-up emotions and energy.